drorlab/med15/README.md

 ## Installation

-Please make sure you have the Rosetta bin directory (i.e., rosetta/main/source/bin in your PATH).
+Please make sure you have the Rosetta bin directory (i.e., `rosetta/main/source/bin`) in your $PATH.
 This was tested with Rosetta 3.12 .

 ## Usage